What Are Key Leadership Qualities You Can Emulate Today?

 John Maxwell, a best-selling author, professional speaker, and pastor, has written many leadership books about how to become an effective leader in the workplace.
 So if you’re a manager or aspiring leader, learn to embody some or all of Maxwell’s 21 traits.

-Vision: It’s what leads YOU
+Key Leadership Quality 1: Vision – It’s what leads YOU

 As one of Maxwell’s most important traits, vision is what essentially leads the leader.
 It is what fuels the fire within you, driving you forward toward your target goal.
 Without a clear vision, you and your team will lack the necessary spark needed to keep moving ahead and avoid stagnation and complacency.

-However, vision is more than just outlining target numbers or goals for your company or department.
+>However, vision is more than just outlining target numbers or goals for your company or department.
 It involves you painting a picture that everyone on your team can emotionally connect with.

 Have you ever been on a team that works and works … but never gets ahead?
 Or maybe you and your co-workers completed your daily or weekly assignments, but never felt like the end result of your hard work had any value?
 In either of these scenarios, your boss or team lacked vision.